Radost1987/9_github_trending/README.md

 ### Example

 After the script run in the terminal you will see list of popular repositories.
-This list contains repositories name, url address, number of open issues and stars.
+This list contains repository’s name, url address, number of open issues and stars.

 ```python
 20 trending repositories of GitHub for last week